OlekRaymond/CppUnit2Gtest/tests/examples/README.md

 ### 2. [MigratingSharedState.cpp](MigratingSharedState.cpp)
 Unfortunately, this example is needed because tests that share expensive resources require more complex handling due to fundamental differences in how CppUnit and Google Test manage test lifecycle:
-- Database connections, file handles, or other costly setup operations
+- Database connections, or other costly setup operations
 - Demonstrates proper use of `SetUpTestSuite()` and `TearDownTestSuite()`
-- Shows how to handle the fundamental difference in constructor behavior
+- Shows code changes required to handle the difference in constructor behavior

 **Best for**: Integration tests or tests with expensive setup/teardown operations.